Pete-Scale/password-generator/README.md

 ![Pete Scale Webpage](./assets/password_generator.png)

-Used Bootstrap CSS Framework to create a mobile responsive portfolio.
+Used JavaScript to create a random password generator.

 ## Table of Contents
 [Description](#description)